 Promotes healthy eating and appreciation for a variety of foods

 Teaches problem-solving, safety skills, following instructions, multitasking, and planning.
 It helps develop focus, concentration, creativity, resilience, confidence, and independence.

 Builds family bonds and cooperation

-Experiment, decorate, create your own recipes
+Experiment, decorate, and create your own recipes

 Cooking Up Enthusiasm Through Reading

 - Easy instructions, color-coded that highlight child-friendly steps